risingwavelabs/risingwave-docs-legacy/cloud/cluster-build-your-own-cloud.md

 slug: /build-your-own-cloud
 ---

-The Build Your Own Cloud (BYOC) cluster allows you to design and customize your own cloud environment tailored to your specific requirements.
-This guide will outline the services deployed by RisingWave and the steps to enable BYOC cluster.
+The Bring Your Own Cloud (BYOC) plan offers you the flexibility to tailor your cloud infrastructure instead of depending on a hosted service.
+It allows you to utilize the advantages of your chosen cloud provider, maintain full control over your environment, and adjust configurations to suit your specific needs.
+This guide outlines the services that RisingWave deploys in a BYOC environment and walks you through the process of enabling BYOC in a step-by-step manner.

 ## Getting started

+Before creating a BYOC deployment, familiarize yourself with the following architecture.
 In the BYOC environment, the entire data plane is deployed in the user's space.
 To manage the RisingWave clusters within this environment, we deploy two key services for operation delegation:

 - **Agent Service**: This service manages Kubernetes (K8s) and cloud resources.
 It handles tasks such as managing RisingWave Pods, Google Cloud Storage (GCS) buckets, IAM roles/accounts associated with the RisingWave cluster, network endpoints, etc.